 Your examiner will never try to trick you or ask you to make illegal or unsafe actions.
 When you’re asked you to do something, you'll get plenty of warning.

-Need a brush-up on your driving skills?
-Check out our driver examiners' driving tips and watch our top 7 tips for passing your road test.
+Need to brush-up on your driving skills?
+Check out our top 7 tips for passing your road test.